Primordial black holes from single-field inflation: a fine-tuning audit: Prototype potentials

-\item {\bf Deceleration via non-polynomial inflection point: } We consider here two examples of potentials that flatten and have an inflection point induced through non-polynomial factors, see also \textit{e.g.}~\cite{Ragavendra:2020sop,Bhaumik_2020,Gangopadhyay_2022}.
-The first is drawn from Germani and Prokopec~\cite{Germani17}, and is inspired from models of Higgs inflation where the non-minimal coupling term for the Higgs $\mathcal L \sim \xi H^\dag H R$ (where $R$ is the Ricci scalar) is modelled for the singlet sector as a scalar-tensor coupling of the form $\mathcal L \sim \xi \phi^2 R$, which upon transforming to the Einstein frame rescales the original Jordan frame potential as\footnote{ Although one can certainly consider this rescaled potential on its own merits as was done in~\cite{Germani17}, the conformal transformation would also rescale the kinetic term in any realistic model construction.
+\item {\bf Deceleration via non-polynomial potential feature: } We consider here two examples of potentials that flatten and have a feature induced through non-polynomial factors, see also \textit{e.g.}~\cite{Ragavendra:2020sop,Bhaumik_2020,Gangopadhyay_2022}.
+The first is drawn from the inflection-point model of Germani and Prokopec~\cite{Germani17}, and is inspired from models of Higgs inflation where the non-minimal coupling term for the Higgs $\mathcal L \sim \xi H^\dag H R$ (where $R$ is the Ricci scalar) is modelled for the singlet sector as a scalar-tensor coupling of the form $\mathcal L \sim \xi \phi^2 R$, which upon transforming to the Einstein frame rescales the original Jordan frame potential as\footnote{ Although one can certainly consider this rescaled potential on its own merits as was done in~\cite{Germani17}, the conformal transformation would also rescale the kinetic term in any realistic model construction.
 Making a field redefinition to canonically normalised field variables in this context will also result in a potential with exponential characters, as per the second example studied in~\cite{Cicoli:2018asa}.} $V(\phi) \to V(\phi)/(1 + 2\xi\phi^2)^2$.
 The second is grounded in a string-theoretic construction presented in Cicoli \textit{et al}.~\cite{Cicoli:2018asa}.
 Here, the potential is given by sums of exponential characters, which, moreover, are flattened via additional exponential factors arising from field and frame redefinitions so that the inflaton and the graviton are canonically normalised and have no kinetic mixing.
 Furthermore, the effective potential is itself constructed to next to next to leading order in loop corrections, and is therefore arguably the most parametrically under control.
 However, the authors of this work warn that the spectral index is 2--3 sigma too low compared to the observed CMB value at the pivot scale $k=0.05\,{\rm Mpc^{-1}}$.
+This model also has a very small amplitude local minimum and maximum feature which is responsible for PBH generation\footnote{ On the other hand, the authors of \cite{Ezquiaga:2017fvi} proposed a model that generated PBHs consistent with large scale observations via an inflection point in the context of Higgs inflation, where significant RG running is induced by large energy excursions without crossing any thresholds (see also \cite{Ballesteros:2020qam,Ballesteros:2017fsr} in a more general context).
+A more complete survey would certainly have to extend to this class of models.}.

 \end{itemize}